Hifiman : Susvara vs Shangri-La Senior

 To make myself clear : I don't know any headphones so far, none, which would be able to reproduce such a pleasurable and open treble.

-It radiates way beyond the note, I mean all high notes diffuse widely in space like none headphone I know of ever has.
+It radiates way beyond the note, I mean all high notes diffuse widely in space like none headphone I know ever has.

 The harpsichord is a bit eclipsed in the background with the Susvara while the Shangri-La highlights